 Curbside Classic: 1961 Falcon – How To Build A Winning Compact

 The story of the Falcon is that rare triumph of rationality in Detroit.
 The Big Three all committed themselves to finally building compacts for 1960, after having dithered about it ever since WW2.
-GM came extremely close with their Cadet in 1948, but decided it couldn’t meet its lofty 30% (!) profit margin that it was making on big cars back then.
+GM came extremely close with their Cadet in 1948, but decided it wasn’t worth trying to build a small car since they could barely keep up building big ones.
 They all kept compact programs on the back burner, and the very nasty recession that started in the fall of 1957 sealed the deal.
 Ramblers, Larks and imports were all hot, and the time had come to do what had to be done.
 The question was how each approached the task.

-In typical GM fashion, it used its love for technical overkill and radical approaches to come up with the Corvair.
-More on that soon.
 And Chrysler?
-Their prowess for engineering excellence within more conventional parameters led to the Valiant, technically superior to the Falcon but utterly spoiled by Virgil Exner’s styling.
-We’ll take that up too, when I find one.
-The ’60-’62 Valiant (above) may rightfully enjoy a cult following, but it was utterly out of the mainstream styling taste, and its poor sales proved that conclusively.
+Their prowess for engineering excellence within more conventional parameters led to the Valiant, technically superior to the Falcon in just about every way but quite spoiled by Virgil Exner’s challenging styling.
+The ’60-’62 Valiant may rightfully enjoy a cult following, but it was utterly out of the mainstream styling taste, and its poor sales proved that conclusively.

 Some have thrown aspersions at the Falcon, that it was designed to be a “disposable” car.
 How do you explain this fifty year old daily driver?
 Old Falcons are easy enough to keep running forever.
-Yes, the Australians had to beef it up a bit after they started building it there.
+Yes, the Australians decided to beef up a few suspension components after they started building it there.
 But Aussie roads in 1960 were hardly representative of typical American conditions.
 Yes, the Falcon was no more rugged or over-engineered that necessary, but that’s what McNamara rightfully deemed as the only way to eke out a profit on the Falcon.
 And the obstacles to that were very substantial.

 Detroit’s solution until 1960 was just to sell de-contented full size cars to those looking for a cheap car.
 A 1959 Ford Custom cost only some 25% more than a VW, and had four times the horsepower, about twice the interior room, and about ten times the luggage space.
 Keep the same lines running with one basic car, and make the big profits on the options and high trim models: a recipe that Detroit was hooked on since the Model T and GM’s up-selling magic.

-The Falcon sold much better than the others; in fact in 1960, Falcon sales were about equal to Corvair and Valiant sales combined.
-And in 1961, it dominated even further.
-Of course, there was a flip side to this equation: a majority of Falcon sales came out of the hide of full-size Ford cars; meanwhile VW kept racking up one sales increase after another, despite Detroit’s compact assault.
-That explains why Ford instantly followed the Corvair’s lead with its 1960.5 introduction of the bucket-seat sporty Monza.
-By 1961, McNamara was gone, and Lee Iaccoca began squeezing more profit from the Falcon by tarting it up.
+The Falcon sold much better than the others; in fact in 1960, Falcon sales were about equal to Corvair and Valiant sales combined (436k, vs. 250k and 194k).
+And in 1961, it dominated even further, with sales of 474k, some 8.3% of the market.
+Unfortunately there was a painful flip side to this equation: it would appear that a very large percentage of Falcon sales came out of the hide of full-size Ford cars, whose sales went down in 1960 almost the exact same amount as the 1960 Falcon’s sales.
+Ouch.

 That’s not to say that the Futura was truly sporty, by any stretch.
 The Falcon’s handling would never be confused with that word.
 It rode reasonably well enough in its effort to emulate the big cars.
 And due to its inherent lightness, handling was actually better than the typical big Detroit barge of the times.
 But that’s not saying a whole lot.
 It was not in the same league as the Corvair or the imports.